ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Related Work

 \subsection{eXplainable AI (XAI)}

 XAI can be broadly partitioned into two main categories: (1) approaches that are inherently explainable, and (2) approaches that derive explanations from black-box models \citep{bodria2021benchmarking, adadi2018peeking}.
-In this work, we focus exclusively on explanations of existing black-box models that can be applied to DNNs.
-Within these methods, related work falls into the subcategory of locally interpretable model agnostic approaches.
-Popular approaches in this subcategory include saliency maps \citep{simonyan2013deep}, Grad-CAM++ \citep{chattopadhay2018grad}, LIME \citep{ribeiro2016should}, SHAP \citep{lundberg2017unified}, and Anchors \citep{ribeiro2018anchors}.
+In this work, we focus exclusively on explaining existing black-box models that can be applied to DNNs.
+Within these methods, related work falls into the subcategory of locally interpretable approaches.
+Popular approaches in this subcategory include saliency maps \citep{simonyan2013deep}, Grad-CAM++ \citep{chattopadhay2018grad}, LIME \citep{ribeiro2016should}, SHAP \citep{lundberg2017unified}, RISE \citep{petsiuk2018rise}, and Anchors \citep{ribeiro2018anchors}.